Your 2 week odyssey bike tour crosses Cuba from Santiago to Havana, east to west with the prevailing winds.

 Detailed Tour itinerary

 Accommodations overlooking the ocean in Miramar at Hotel Copacabana (or similar).
 As flight arrivals are generally staggered, participants normally take taxis between the airport and hotel.
 While prepaid taxis are available through WoWCuba (optional, $), in our experience they’re not necessarily the best option.
 You’ll be contacted by a WoWCuba representative at your hotel.
 Coffee is a staple to Cuban social interactions.
 So for those with morning/afternoon arrivals, our suggested afternoon activity is Cuban Coffee 101 partaken nearby in Miramar at Chucheria (a cafe on the corner of 1st & 28 owned by Cuban cultural icon Chucho Valdes – pianist, band leader, composer, arranger and Latin Grammy award winner), or at Café Fortuna, a funky slow spot on 3rd between 28 & 26 (lower level), providing you with the valuable opportunity to gain firsthand insight into Cuban café culture at leisure.
+If sweets are more your speed, you might also delight in some of the icy temptations at the Casa del Gelato in front of the hotel (between 46 & 48).
+Their selection is almost impossible to beat in Cuba.

 A buffet evening meal is included at your hotel if required.
 However, if you’ll be in town in time to explore tonight, for any participants able/wishing to get together at an alternative venue for a meet & greet we usually offer to coordinate an early-ish 7:30 group dinner restaurant at somewhere like Magic Flute for drinks overlooking the iconic Malecon/Hotel Nacional/US Embassy in Vedado or Rio Mar with its prime balcony seating overlooking the mouth of the Almendares River and back onto the city in Miramar.
 Remember when trying out the cervezas, the mojitos, daiquiris and Cuba libres as your taste may be, do so in moderation – we have an early morning flight to Santiago tomorrow.